 Peter Keating, writing of the savage poems Kipling offered towards the end of the Great War and after, comments (p.
 203):

 Most of these poems … are concerned with people who are either hindering the work at hand or denying its worth.
 These are “The Hyaenas” whose natural proclivities are transferred to the politicians now carving up Europe and portrayed by Kipling in measured, simple language that just contains his personal fury…

 One such “hyaena” was Pope Benedict XV who several times

 during the war had tried to initiate peace negotiations and is

 savaged by Kipling, who believed that any such action was

 “How he hates politicians,” wrote Rider Haggard after one of their regular war-time meetings,

 Notes on the Text

-Hyaenas animals of the family Hyaenidae Carnivora.
-Although in some ways close to cats anatomically, they are similar to wild dogs and wolves in habit.
+Hyaenas: animals of the family Hyaenidae Carnivora.
+Although in some ways close to cats anatomically, they are similar to wild dogs and wolves in habits.
 They also eat carrion.

 ©John McGivering 2011 All rights reserved